* Indicates that not all applicants who scored these points were offered places.

 Note: Grade F6 in Foundation Mathematics also satisfies the minimum entry requirements.
 Foundation Maths is not reckonable for scoring purposes.

-In addition, applicants will be required to hold at least an Ordinary Level O3/Higher H7 in the Leaving Certificate in any one of: Physics, Chemistry, Physics with Chemistry, Biology, Agricultural Science.
+In addition, applicants will be required to hold at least an Ordinary Level O3/Higher H7 in the Leaving Certificate in any one of: Physics, Chemistry, Physics with Chemistry, Biology, Physical Education, Agricultural Science.

 We welcome applications from mature students.
 Mature applicants must apply through the Central Applications Office (CAO) by 1 February.